 In order to tell a new story, we need to shift focus and blame away from people who use drugs and onto external actors.
 This means shifting the problem from ‘drug use’ over to ‘drug stigma’ and the people who perpetuate it.

 Framing the community as a whole as the cause of stigma is not helpful as this activates defensiveness in persuadable audiences.
 Instead, it is more persuasive to shift the focus onto prominent people who support punitive policies and sensationalist media coverage.
-Our message testing found most persuadable audiences agreed the legality of drugs had more to do with politics than levels of harm, and that we need more facts and less sensationalism in media coverage of drugs.
+We found most persuadable audiences agreed the legality of drugs had more to do with politics than levels of harm, and that we need more facts and less sensationalism in media coverage of drugs.

 IN SHORT: To shift the focus off people who use drugs, frame those who use perpetuate drug stigma as the problem.